jmrassuncao/MAID-DWS/README.md

 # MAID - Door and Window Sensor

-The **MAID - Door and Window Sensor** is a sensor for door and windows to control whether they are opened or closed, which is very useful for house security.
+The **MAID - Door and Window Sensor** is a sensor for door and windows to control whether they are opened or closed, which is very useful for home security.

 The **MAID** acronym stands for **M**qtt en**A**bled w**I**fi no**D**e.